poonchuanan/tp/docs/UserGuide.md

 #### Description length exceeds acceptable range
-* Description with more than 40 characters.
+* When you input description with more than 40 characters.
 > `add e/ jumping up and down in a merry round in Singapore c/ 80`

 ```